sparklemotion/nokogiri.org/docs/tutorials/installing_nokogiri.md

 ### Faster, more reliable installation

 "Native gems" contain pre-compiled libraries for a specific machine architecture.
-On supported platforms, this removes the need for compiling the C extension and the packaged libraries, or for system dependencies to exist.
-This results in **much faster installation** and **more reliable installation**, which as you probably know are the biggest headaches for Nokogiri users.
+On supported platforms, this removes the need for compiling the C extension and the packaged libraries, or to install system dependencies.
+This results in **much faster installation** and **more reliable installation**, which as you probably know have historically been challenging topics for Nokogiri users.

 ### Supported Platforms